 - Integrity is more important than know-how.
 Appointing people who will act in your best interest is more important than choosing someone based on how much they know.

 What are the types of power of attorney?

-Springing a power of attorney
+Medical power of attorney

-You can appoint several different agents to act on your behalf.
+You can appoint several agents to act on your behalf.
 Not all of the agents are required to have the same control.
 For example, one could be able to act on your behalf immediately for financial matters, where another one springs into effect if a medical emergency happens.

 When two or more people are appointed agents for the same matters, they must make decisions according to your specifications.
 The two main options are: